-Museum Admission is always free; donations are welcome.
-Open hours are Tuesday – Saturday, 10 a.m. – 5 p.m.
-Sunday, 1 – 5 p.m.
-(Closed Mondays and Major Holidays).
+Admission is free at Tempe History Museum; donations are always welcome and help support our mission to be a place were the community comes together to explore Tempe’s past, share its present and imagine its future.
+Open hours are Tuesday – Saturday, 10 a.m. – 5 p.m. and during certain evening events.
+The museum is closed Sundays, Mondays and Major Holidays.
 There are often free evening and weekend events at the museum.
 See the Events Calendar for a current listing.

 Tempe History Museum is located at 809 E. Southern Avenue in Tempe, Arizona.